Analytic linearization of conformal maps of the annulus: Stable foliation of

 The direct computation shows that

 Let us estimate the first summand.
-In the estimates below, let $c$ denote any universal constant (not necessarily the same constant as in the Technical lemma) For $\eps$ sufficiently large, due to the Technical lemma (item \ref{it-lin}),
+In the estimates below, let $c$ denote any universal constant (not necessarily the same constant as in the Technical Lemma).
+For $\eps>1$, due to the Technical Lemma (item \ref{it-lin-ref}),

 The following lemma relates the latter distance to the nonlinearity of $\xi$.

 \begin{lemma} If $f$ is analytically conjugate to a rotation $R_\alpha$ via $\xi\colon \Pi_{\eps/2}\to \Pi_\eps$, and $\xi^{-1}$ is defined in $\Pi_{0.1\eps}$, then